rhcarvalho/chained-builds-ex/README.md

 # python-static-ex

-Test app for Python on OpenShift v3
+Test app for Python on OpenShift v3, serving static files for simplicity.
+Meant to exercise chaining builds.